 - Genital Injury: Unexplained bruising, swelling or physical injury to the vagina, penis or anus can be indicative of sexual abuse.

 - Breast Injury: Bruising or injury to the breasts or chest are a common symptom of sexual abuse.

 - Mouth Injuries: Bruising on the top of the mouth or to the uvula that dangles in the back of the throat can be symptoms of forced oral sex.

-- Urinary Tract Infections: Recurrent UTIs can indicate sexual abuse, as sexual activity can cause these infections.
+- Urinary Tract Infections (UTIs): Recurrent UTIs can indicate sexual abuse, as sexual activity can cause these infections.

 - Increased Interest In Sex: A sudden interest or obsession with sex or sexual content can occur when individuals are sexually abused.
-They may suddenly say sexually suggestive things or want to access more sexual content, or they may become sexually aggressive towards other individuals.
+They may suddenly say sexually suggestive things or want to access more sexual content.
+They may also become sexually aggressive towards other individuals.

 Some signs of financial elder abuse include:

 - Overdue bills that were thought to be paid